Genivia/RE-flex/doc/index.md

 `yy::parser::syntax_error(location(), "Unknown token.")`.
 This exception is caught by the parser which calls `yy::parser::error` with the value of `location()` and the string `"Unknown token."` as arguments.
-The auto-generated virtual lexer class method `location()` method can be overriden by a user-defined lexer class that extends `Lexer` (or extends `yyFlexLexer` when option `−−flex` is used).
+The auto-generated virtual lexer class method `location()` method may be overriden by a user-defined lexer class that extends `Lexer` (or extends `yyFlexLexer` when option `−−flex` is used).